The Rockwood Reader

 What's Happening in Rockwood?

-From Oct.
-18 through Oct.
-31, Rockwood had 40 student positives and 152 student quarantines across the district.
-An additional 416 students were determined to be close contacts during that time, but because both the positive individual and the student were masked and/or vaccinated, those students have been able to remain in school.
-This represents a decrease in positive student cases and an increase in student quarantines when compared to the previous two-week period (72 student positives and 133 student quarantines).
+From Nov.
+15 through Nov.
+28, Rockwood had 99 student positives and 262 student quarantines across the district.
+An additional 622 students were determined to be close contacts during that time, but because both the positive individual and the student were masked and/or vaccinated, those students have been able to remain in school.
+This represents an increase in both positive student cases and student quarantines when compared to the previous two-week period (89 student positives and 193 student quarantines).

 Additional data reviewed by Dr. Ricker and his team included Community Health Indicators (regional transmission rates, positive test rates, seven-day average of new daily case rates, 14-day comparison of change in new cases, as well as rate of cases by age group) and vaccination rates by age.

 Rockwood’s top priority is to keep as many students and staff members safe, healthy and learning in an in-school environment as possible.
-To that end, we are continuing the Rockwood Safe Together mitigation strategies that have served us well, including indoor masking; practicing social distancing and good hand hygiene; maintaining strict cleaning regimens for our facilities; encouraging students and staff members to stay home when they’re not feeling well; and encouraging staff and eligible students to get vaccinated if they haven’t already done so.
-This week, federal health officials have given final approval for the Pfizer-BioNTech vaccine for children 5-11 years old.
-The district has a vaccination clinic set up for students in that age group on Nov.
-13, with a follow-up clinic on Dec.
-4. Information on how to register for those clinics will be sent to parents of elementary students in the coming days.
+Our Rockwood Safe Together mitigation strategies have served us well, including indoor masking; practicing social distancing and good hand hygiene; maintaining strict cleaning regimens for our facilities; encouraging students and staff members to stay home when they’re not feeling well; and encouraging staff and eligible students to get vaccinated if they haven’t already done so.

 Information and Resources